-‘I Am a Little World Made Cunningly’ by John Donne also known as Holy Sonnet V is a fourteen line poem that is structured very consistently.
+‘I Am a Little World Made Cunningly’ by John Donne also known as Holy Sonnet V is a fourteen-line poem that is structured very consistently.
 It follows a rhyme scheme of ABBA CDDC EFEF GG.
-From this pattern it is most important to note that Donne references two of the most popular sonnet forms, Shakespearean and Italian.
+From this pattern, it is most important to note that Donne references two of the most popular sonnet forms, Shakespearean and Italian.
 As with all Shakespearean sonnets, Donne’s I Am a Little World Made Cunningly’ ends with a couplet.
-Unlike shakespearean sonnets though, the rhyme scheme alternates.
+Unlike Shakespearean sonnets though, the rhyme scheme alternates.
 One can recognize the pattern of the Italian sonnet form in the first quatrain with the rhyme scheme ABBA.

-Making this piece even more unique, it does not have the characteristic “turn” or “volta” that marks a transition between the first two quatrain and the following sestet.
-There are a number of imagistic contrasts that act in a similarly though.
+Making this piece even more unique, it does not have the characteristic “turn” or “volta” that marks a transition between the first two quatrains and the following sestet.
+There are a number of imagistic contrasts that act similarly though.
 Consistently, a reader is confronted with the difference between good and evil, and then at the end of the piece, by fire and water.
 The speaker’s inner natures, which are diametrically opposed to one another, usually manage to stay balanced.
 It is when his dark side grows in strength that he becomes distressed.

-In regards the meter, the majority of the lines follow a pattern iambic pentameter.
+In regards to the meter, the majority of the lines follow a pattern iambic pentameter.
 This means that most lines contain five sets of two beats, the first of which is unstressed and the second stressed.

 Summary of I Am a Little World Made Cunningly

 The poem begins with the speaker stating that he is made up of both good and evil.
 Normally the good control the bad, but at this point, the “black sin” within his heart has “betrayed” the rest of his soul.
 It has taken over more of his being than ever before.
 The speaker is desperate to do something about this and turns to God.